-The HARMONY platform will provide all required measures for secure data access with the usage of the latest encryption tools and protocols as well as data access control practices to prevent data misuse or manipulation.
-The data security mechanisms will be defined and implemented as part of WP3.
-It is envisaged that the starting candidates will be TLSv3 protocol for secure data connections and OAuth for access control.
+The HARMONY platform provides all required measures for secure data access with the usage of the latest encryption tools and protocols as well as data access control practices to prevent data misuse or manipulation.
+The data security mechanisms are based on the TLSv3 protocol for secure data connections and OAuth for access control.